 A DARK YEAR FOR CYBER ATTACKS ON HEALTHCARE ORGANIZATIONS.
 The famous American criminal Willie Sutton was asked once why he robbed banks, to which he is reported to have answered, “Because that’s where the money is”.
-In similar fashion, cybercriminals such as a hacker group that calls itself “TheDarkOverLord” could be asked why they continued to breach a series of healthcare organizations throughout 2016.
+In similar fashion, cyber criminals such as a hacker group that calls itself “TheDarkOverLord” could be asked why they continued to breach a series of healthcare organizations throughout 2016.
 They would have probably replied, “because that’s where the personal information is, and personal information equals money!”
 In fact, it is estimated that personal information is worth ten times more on the black market than a credit card number.
 As Paul Syverson, Co-creator of the Tor web browser says, “Your medical records have bullseyes on them.”

-2016 kicked off with a much publicized ransomware attack on the Hollywood Presbyterian Medical Center in February.
-The attack was initiated in response to an employee clicking a link in a phishing email which downloaded a malware ransomware application that quickly infiltrated the enterprise.
+2016 kicked off with a much publicized ransomware cyber attack on the Hollywood Presbyterian Medical Center in February.
+The attack was initiated in response to an employee clicking a link in a phishing attack email which downloaded a malware ransomware application that quickly infiltrated the enterprise.
 The attack proved highly successful, encrypting endless files and forced the IT staff to shut down the network.
 The hospital was forced to divert hundreds of patients to nearby hospitals and cancelled most treatments.
 On top of that, the radiation and Oncology departments were shut down completely.
 After failing to recover from backup, hospital administration finally relented and paid a ransom in bitcoin of around $17,000.

-2016 has seen an unprecedented number of attacks on healthcare facilities including hospitals, clinics and insurers.
+2016 has seen an unprecedented number of cyber attacks on healthcare facilities including hospitals, clinics and insurers.
 Though the PMC attack garnered a lot of press, the attack had been preceded by similar ransomware assaults on Lukas Hospital, based in Neuss, Germany, on February 11th.
 Another attack prior to that involving a Methodist Hospital in Henderson, Kentucky forced the entire facility to shut down for the weekend.
 All in all, 14 hospitals have been the targeted victims of ransomware this year, the most recent being Keck Medical Center of USC and New Jersey Spine Center which not only endured encrypted electronic health records, but its backup files and phone system as well.

-Cyberattacks on health organizations, however, are not just limited to ransomware.
-According to an IBM study in 2016, healthcare is the number one industry when it comes to its records being breached, with one in three healthcare records being compromised in some fashion in 2015.
+Cyber attacks on health organizations, however, are not just limited to ransomware.
+According to an IBM study in 2016, healthcare is the number one industry when it comes to its records being breached, with one in three electronic health records being compromised in some fashion in 2015.
 The summer of 2016 resulted in a hotbed of attacks, many of them implemented by one organization in particular that is named after a comic book villan, TheDarkOverlord.
 Whether simply one individual or a group of collected hackers this notorious enterprise, once famous for ransomware attacks, has now garnered a reputation across the country for its ability to easily breach healthcare organizations.
 Their initial efforts in June were impressive.

 - 48,000 patient records from a clinic in Farmington, Missouri, United States.
 The records were acquired from a Microsoft Access Database in plain text.